CARTAvis/carta-frontend/docs_website/docs/code-snippet-tutorial/basics.md

 ```

 Note that the response to the first "delay" call is printed after the second one, because execution is non-blocking.

+For more usages of ES6-based JavaScript, please refer to the features of the language.